khaled200286/vigilant-memory/README.md

 ## Contributing

-1. Have an idea for a cool workflow
-2. Fork the repository
+1. Fork the repository
-3. Implement and test your workflow
+2. Implement and test your workflow
-4. Describe it shortly in the README
+3. Describe it shortly in the README
-5. Open a pull request
+4. Open a pull request